IBM/ibm-websphere-automation/gitops-deployment/README.md

 Create the following Argo CD Application to deploy IBM WebSphere Automation

-Four values files are available under /wsa path, with values.yaml being a configurable file and the rest 3 values files representing a supported configuration of the IBM WebSphere Automation custom resource (CR) installation:
+There are three values files available under the /wsa path, with each values file representing a supported installation mode for IBM WebSphere Automation operator installation:

 - `values-all-namespaces.yaml`: Installs the WebSphere Automation operator in AllNamespaces installation mode.
 Here the operator is installed inside the **openshift-operators** namespace, which makes the operator available across all namespaces, allowing you to deploy WebSphere Automation instances in any namespace within the cluster.
 - `values-own-namespace.yaml`: Installs the WebSphere Automation operator in OwnNamespace installation mode.
 Here both the operator and the WebSphere Automation instances are installed within the same namespace, referred to as WSA_INSTANCE_NAMESPACE.